photoprism/photoprism-docs/docs/getting-started/docker.md

 # Running PhotoPrism with Docker

-These instructions are for users who don't like Docker Compose for any reason and prefer pure Docker instead.
-If you are not sure, try using [Docker Compose](docker-compose.md) first.
+If you're not sure, try using [Docker Compose](docker-compose.md) first as it requires remembering less command line parameters, and is generally easier to start with for beginners.

 !!! info "Linux"
     All commands may have to be prefixed with `sudo` when not running as root.